 Less than one year after the court’s ratification of the Stipulation, the Father filed his Second Supplemental Petition, wherein he asserted that it was in the child’s best interest that the child resides with the Father out of state.
 In response, the Mother filed a Motion to Dismiss the SecondSupplemental Petition.

 Following a hearing, the trial court granted the dismissal of the Second Supplemental Petition.
 The trial court found that the parental relocation statute, section 61.13001, Florida Statutes, was inapplicable because the Father was not seeking to relocate his principal address since the court’s Ratification Order.
 The court also determined that res judicata barred the Father’s Second Supplemental Petition.

-While the Motion for Rehearing was pending, the Father additionally retained the Law Offices of Robin Bresky to appeal the dismissal of the Second Supplemental Petition.
+While the Motion for Rehearing was pending, the Father additionally retained Bresky Law to appeal the dismissal of the Second Supplemental Petition.
 While the appeal was pending, the trial court conducted a hearing on the Motion for Rehearing.
 At that hearing, the trial court found that the Motion for Rehearing was “well-taken.”
 Fortunately for our client, the court granted the Motion for Rehearing and ordered the Mother to file her response to the Second Supplemental Petition.
 The court commented that the court never reversed itself previously.

 We are pleased that the Motion for Rehearing persuaded the trial court to find that the dismissal order was erroneously entered.
 Now our client will be able to present evidence in the near future to establish that the proposed relocation is in the child’s best interest and not have to wait for the appellate court to conclude whether the dismissal in the first instance was proper.